Apply for a grant and take your research to a whole new level.

 Evolutionary Processes

-This theme focuses on the southern African palaeobiodiversity; studying the timing of evolutionary events in major clades and significant climatic events; characterising the global geographic distribution of fossil taxa; investigating the nature of functional morphology and critical innovations in morphological evolution.
+This area of research centers on the study of evolutionary processes, biodiversity, and understanding the timing of evolutionary events within major clades.
+It involves analysing the global distribution of fossil taxa, as well as exploring the intricacies of functional morphology and key innovations in morphological evolution.

 rectangle